 Speak with your healthcare provider

-You’ll want to make sure the continuation of breastfeeding won’t interfere with your ability to take care of yourself – think adequate rest, appropriate pregnancy weight gain and stress levels.
+You’ll want to make sure the continuation of breastfeeding won’t interfere with your ability to take care of yourself with adequate rest, appropriate pregnancy weight gain, and stress levels.

 Surround yourself with people who support your decision